davoszabo/k3s-ansible/README.md

 - [`netaddr` package](https://pypi.org/project/netaddr/) must be available to Ansible.
 If you have installed Ansible via apt, this is already taken care of.
 If you have installed Ansible via `pip`, make sure to install `netaddr` into the respective virtual environment.
 - `server` and `worker` nodes should have passwordless SSH access, if not you can supply arguments to provide credentials `--ask-pass --ask-become-pass` to each command.

+### Terraform setup
+It is possible to use Terraform to create VMs for the k3s cluster.
+You need to install Terraform on your system.
+To use it in a playbook, add this collection: `community.general.terraform`, but it is already specified inside the `collections/requirements.yml`.
+The supported providers are:

+- Proxmox (cloud-init)

 > [!NOTE]
 > There will be a `.devcontainer` feature added to this repo to make the development environment uniform and portable.